3 ways Google Maps just got better

 Google Maps has mapped over 220 countries and territories in the world, and now has over a billion users.
 But that doesn't mean it can't improve.

-In addition to the new ability to text people your ETA, the search giant announced a trio of new features on the stage at Google I/O, coming soon:
+In addition to the new ability to text people your ETA, the search giant announced a trio of new features on the stage at Google I/O, coming in an update this summer:

 - A new tab in Maps called For You, designed to tell a user about trends and events happening in the area.
 It also lets your favorite small businesses "alert" you for sales and other events.